wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

        :index   index :next (get-in timeline [(inc index) :timeline/time])})))
 ```

-This way, most of the times I just hit cache using a fast check, but it can safely
+This way, most of the times it just hit cache using a fast check, but it can safely
 fall back to other methods.

 You also need to be careful about what you are rendering, which CSS properties are you